Ajit Singh (Sikhism)

 Ajit Singh (ਅਜੀਤ ਸਿੰਘ, pronunciation: /pa/; 11 February 1687 – 7 December 1704), also referred to with honorifics as Sahibzada Ajit Singh or Baba Ajit Singh, was the eldest son of Guru Gobind Singh and the son of Mata Sundari.
 His younger brothers were Jujhar Singh, Zorawar Singh and Fateh Singh, but they had been born to Mata Jito.
 He was killed in the Second Battle of Chamkaur along with his brother Jujhar Singh.
 His other two brothers, Zorawar Singh and Fateh Singh, nine and seven years old, respectively, were bricked alive at Fatehgarh Sahib on order of Wazir Khan, governor of Sirhind-Fategarh.

 Early life

 Ajit Singh was born to Mata Sundari and Guru Gobind Singh at Paonta Sahib on 11 February 1687.
 He was brought up in Anandpur, where his education included religious texts, history, and philosophy.
-He received training from Jeevan Singh (Bhai Jaita) in riding and the martial arts of swordsmanship and archery.
+He received training from Jiwan Singh (Bhai Jaita) in warfare.